How to Create a Trial EXE

 “Save”, “Save As” and “Export” features are not available during trial period.

-When your client makes purchase, he will send you his computer id (in case if you selected “Hardware locking” ON during compilation), you will create the registration key and the same EXE file will work in registered mode.
+When your client makes purchase, they will send you their computer id (if you selected “Hardware locking” ON during compilation), you will create the registration key and the same EXE file will work in registered mode with that registration key.
 You do not need to generate another EXE.

-During testing the Trial EXE you may start it on your machine.
+While testing the Trial EXE, you may start it on your machine.

-But when you are ready to distribute the Trial EXE, you should not start it after compilation, because EXE will fix the date of the first start as a start date of trial period.
+However, when you are ready to distribute the Trial EXE, you should not start it after compilation, because then the EXE will fix the date of its first start as a start date of the trial period.

-The product provides great opportunity to adjust your own limitations for your Trial/Demo version.
+The product provides you with opportunities to adjust your own limitations for your Trial/Demo version.

-These limitations may be applied for the level of cell values.
-In this case you may decide what would you like to show in trial version and what in registered one.
+These limitations may even be applied on the level of cell values.
+In this case you may decide between what would you like to show in trial version and what you like to show in registered one.

-For that purpose you need to use Excel function INFO.
+For that purpose you need to use the INFO Excel function.

-The DoneEx XCell Compiler adds new parameter values for that function which returns correct values in compiled EXE only.
+The DoneEx XCell Compiler adds new parameter values for that function which return correct values only in the compiled EXE.

-INFO(“isexe”) – returns #VALUE! in original xls and TRUE in compiled EXE.
+INFO(“isexe”) – returns #VALUE! in original xls but TRUE in compiled EXE.

-All following parameters of INFO function are available for BUSINESS PRO license only and return none error values in case if EXE was compiled with ‘Hardware locking’ option on.
+All of the following parameters of the INFO function are available for the BUSINESS PRO license only and return no error values in case if the EXE was compiled with ‘Hardware locking’ option on.

-INFO(“rname”) – returns #VALUE! in original xls, #N/A in compiled EXE which works in trial mode and returns registered name if EXE is registered with registration key file.
+INFO(“rname”) – returns #VALUE! in the original xls, #N/A in the compiled EXE which works in trial mode and returns the registered name if the EXE is registered with a registration key file.

-INFO(“rmail”) – returns #VALUE! in original xls, #N/A in compiled EXE which works in trial mode and returns registered e-mail if EXE is registered with registration key file.
+INFO(“rmail”) – returns #VALUE! in the original xls, #N/A in the compiled EXE which works in trial mode and returns the registered e-mail if the EXE is registered with a registration key file.

-INFO(“compid”) – returns #VALUE! in original xls, computer id number of current computer where compiled EXE is started.
+INFO(“compid”) – returns #VALUE! in the original xls, the computer id number of the current computer where the compiled EXE is started.

-This new INFO function’s parameters let you distinguish compiled/uncompiled and registered/trial version of your mode.
+This new INFO function’s parameters let you distinguish between compiled/uncompiled and registered/trial version of your mode.

 =IF(ISERROR(INFO(“rname”)),IF(ISNA(INFO(“rname”)),”Trial mode”,”Uncompiled model info”), IF( INFO(“rname”) = “admin”, “Admin Info”, “Customer info”))

-A cell, where this equation will be entered, returns “Uncompiled model” for original xls, “Trial mode” for compiled EXE in trial mode, “Admin info” for registered user with name “admin” and “Customer Info” for all other registered users.
+A cell, where this equation will be entered, returns “Uncompiled model” for the original xls, “Trial mode” for the compiled EXE in trial mode, “Admin info” for a registered user with name “admin” and “Customer Info” for all other registered users.